voxmenthe/omem/README.md

 uv run --locked python benchmarks/orientation_latency.py
 ```

-Please keep a change focused, add regression coverage for behavior changes,
+Keep each change focused.
+Add a test for changed behavior.
+Update the docs when
-and document any user-facing contract change.
+a user-facing promise changes.

 ## License